-Since 2009, Sounders FC players have been selected to the MLS All-Star team 13 times, including DeAndre Yedlin in 2013 – the first rookie to receive the honor since 2005.
-Henderson has also helped bring some of the world’s top talent to MLS in U.S. National Team Captain Clint Dempsey, and MLS Newcomers of the Year Fredy Montero (2009) and Mauro Rosales (2011).
-Henderson also brought in one of the league’s premier midfielders in fourtime team MVP Osvaldo Alonso, and has continued to develop local talent with the signings of Lamar Neagle and Homegrown Players Aaron Kovar, Sean
+Since 2009, Sounders FC players have been selected to the MLS All-Star team 22 times, including DeAndre Yedlin in 2013 – the first rookie to receive the honor since 2005.
+Henderson has also helped bring some of the world’s top talent to MLS in former U.S. National Team Captain Clint Dempsey, and MLS Newcomers of the Year Fredy Montero (2009) and Mauro Rosales (2011).
+Henderson also brought in one of the league’s premier midfielders in four-time team MVP Osvaldo Alonso, and has continued to develop local talent with the signings of Homegrown Players.

 In 2004, the Chris Henderson Foundation was launched, giving grants to fight Leukemia and to underprivileged children.
 He was named the 2004 MLS W.O.R.K.S.
-Humanitarian of the Year and his club’s Humanitarian of the Year for both Colorado and New York.
+Humanitarian of the Year and his club’s Humanitarian of the Year at Colorado, Miami and New York.

-Born in Edmonds, Wash., Henderson, 43, attended Everett’s Cascade High School where he earned the 1989 Gatorade National Player of the Year award and Washington State Player of the Year.
+Born in Edmonds, Washington, Henderson attended Everett’s Cascade High School where he earned the 1989 Gatorade National Player of the Year Award.
 He played for the FC Seattle Storm in 1989 and began his professional career with Germany’s FSV Frankfurt (1994-95) and Norway’s Staebak (1995).
-Henderson is married to his wife Noree and has two children, Aidan and Annelise.
+Henderson is married to his wife Noree and has two children, Aidan and Annelise, as well as two stepchildren, Sofia and Ava.
 His brother, Pat, played right back for the NASL Sounders for Alan Hinton.
-His younger brother, Sean, played at UCLA, and for the USL Sounders under Brian Schmetzer before spending three seasons in MLS.
+His younger brother, Sean, played collegiately at UCLA and for the USL Sounders under Brian Schmetzer before spending three seasons in MLS.